Best movies & TV Shows like Walking with Cavemen

 Eye-to-eye with your ancestors.

 A unique, carefully handpicked, selection of the best movies like Walking with Cavemen Starring Robert Winston, and more.
-If you liked Walking with Cavemen then you may also like: One Million Years B.C., The Neanderthal Man, Quest for Fire, Ice Age, Ice Age: Collision Course and many more popular movies featured on this list.
+If you liked Walking with Cavemen then you may also like: One Million Years B.C., The Neanderthal Man, Quest for Fire, Ice Age, The Ice Age Adventures of Buck Wild and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Professor Robert Winston meets Lucy, the first upright ape, and follows her ancestors on the three-million-year journey to civilisation.